lisper99/clfs/README.md

 that only the created file is added.

-With the contract defined function `convert-file` can now be called from inside a sandbox and can also be tested automatically.
+With the contract defined, function `convert-file` can now be called from inside a sandbox and can also be tested automatically.